anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

   credential (here, the IDevID certificate) enables proof of identity and, based on it, an authorization of the certification request.
-  The binding may be achieved through security options in an underlying transport protocol such as (D)TLS if the authorization of the certification request is (completely) done at the next communication hop.
+  The binding may be achieved through security options in an underlying transport protocol such as TLS if the authorization of the certification request is (completely) done at the next communication hop.
   This binding can also be done in a transport-independent way by wrapping the certification request with a signature employing an existing IDevID.